michaelversus/SwiftArchDiagram/README.md

 brew install swiftarchdiagram
 ```
 # Usage
-First step is to update the internal Packages using some special comments to help swiftarchdiagram draw the diagram for your architecture like this:
+First step is to update the internal Packages using some special comments to help swiftarchdiagram draw the diagram for your architecture with multiple layers and levels:
 ```swift
 import PackageDescription